js-uri/cs/Writerside/topics/csc200ee/csc_200_ee_schedule_syllabi.md

 <procedure>
 <p>Quizzes</p>
-<step>Each week you will have a brief, 10 minute quiz.
+<step>Each week you will have a brief, 10-minute quiz.
 The quiz will consist of one of each of the following questions types: fill-in-the-blank, multiple-choice,
 multiple-response, interactive code.</step>
 </procedure>